 Edna Eades remembers pouring used dishwater into buckets and giving it to the hogs.
 “It couldn’t hurt them, we didn’t use no soap back then.”
 Farmers were known to haul water up to 20 miles in an attempt to save their stock while others drove their cattle as far as 10 miles to water.

 According to Thelma Bemount, “The government sent crews to kill the cattle and hogs because there was no feed for them.
 They paid a small fee for each one killed.
 People followed crews and butchered the better cattle, taking the meat home to can.
 It wasn’t prime beef by any means, but we were grateful to have it.”

 Lois Marshall remembers similar circumstances.
 “President Roosevelt gave the farmers five dollars a head for their cattle, then shot them.
-They let people have what they wanted of the mean.
+They let people have what they wanted of the meat.
 I remember my mother and aunt set up all night canning beef…men killed rabbits which were eating up the crops.
-I never could eat wild mean, so I ate greens.”
+I never could eat wild meat, so I ate greens.”

 Controlling animals was another problem all together, whether it was keeping them in or out.

 Fern Pounds of Elmwood, Oklahoma, recalls trouble keeping the cows in.
 “The fences had blown full of weeds and then the blown dirt drifted in to cover the posts and wire.
 Cattle could walk over the fences and go any place they wanted, looking for food.”